Respected Clarksville Divorce Attorneys Ready To Fight For You

 2. What is the difference in an uncontested and contested divorce?

 Uncontested is a divorce in which both parties resolve their issues amicably.
 The parties may not agree at first as to all issues, but working together and through their legal team, ultimately reach a resolution with little litigation.
 Uncontested marriage dissolutions are quicker, less expensive, and more efficient because the parties work together to resolve their differences.
-If you and your partner are contemplating filing as uncontested, our experienced Clarksville divorce lawyer at Batson Nolan can assist you in each of the following stages:
+If you and your partner are contemplating filing as uncontested, our experienced Clarksville divorce attorney at Batson Nolan PLC can assist you in each of the following stages:

 - Filing a Divorce Complaint: these are typically filed on the grounds of “irreconcilable differences,” but there still has to be specific statutorily-mandated language inserted into the document in order for it to be accepted in a court of law.
-Batson Nolan will ensure that your filing is properly worded and timely filed with the court so you do not have to worry about delays while navigating the process.
+Batson Nolan PLC will ensure that your filing is properly worded and timely filed with the court so you do not have to worry about delays while navigating the process.

 - Drafting a Marital Dissolution Agreement: The “MDA” is a finalized version of the terms of your divorce.
-A Clarksville divorce attorney can ensure all of your rights are fully protected and all issues are addressed in this document.
+A Clarksville divorce lawyer can ensure all of your rights are fully protected and all issues are addressed in this document.

 - Developing a Parenting Plan: We can help you create a parenting plan that includes visitation and child support and custody rights, which will go into effect once your divorce is finalized

 By contrast, a contested divorce is one in which the parties become deadlocked on one issue or many issues.
 These can often require significant litigation, time, money, and cause significant stress.
 If a marriage dissolution comes to a point in which all further attempts at negotiation are futile, the case has become contested and the attorney must begin to prepare for trial.
-Batson Nolan can assist clients in filing for divorce when couples cannot reach an amicable resolution.
+Batson Nolan PLC can assist clients in filing for divorce when couples cannot reach an amicable resolution.
 This includes asserting legitimate grounds for divorce, which includes, but is not limited to: inappropriate marital behavior, cruel and/or inhuman conduct, adultery, abandonment, habitual intoxication, or certain criminal violations.

 3. How much will my divorce cost?